vegastrike/vegastrike.github.io/_posts/2025-04-03-vegastrike-0.9.0-release.md

 addition to the CSV to JSON file format changes.

 As a reminder, the Vega Strike Engine application is available as `vegastrike-engine` which requires the `-D` parameter to specify where to find the Game Assets.
-The `vegastrike` binary is still being provided at this time and it will continue to autofind the the assets like with previous versions.
-However, we strongly advise moving to the new `vegastrike-engine` binary and specifying the parameter for the Game Assets as we will be dropping it in a future release.
+The `vegastrike` binary is still being provided at this time and it will continue to autofind the assets like with previous versions.
+However, we strongly advise moving to the new `vegastrike-engine` binary and specifying the parameter for the Game Assets as we will be dropping the old binary name (vegastrike) in a future release.

 For a complete list of differences see [Vega Strike Engine Delta][vsedelta] and [Vega Strike: Upon the Coldest Sea Delta][vsutcsdelta].